google/garf/docs/development/create-garf-library.md

 # How to create your own garf-based library

-In order to create your own library follow the steps below:
+In order to create your own library follow the steps.

-## Project setup
+## Setup project
 * Create a folder `<YOUR-LIBRARY>` folder with a subfolder `garf_<YOUR_LIBRARY>_api` name.

 * Create `pyproject.toml` of the following structure: